Persistence of vision: Other theories for motion perception in film

 In his 1833 patent and his explanatory pamphlet for his stroboscopic discs, Simon Stampfer emphasized the importance of the interruptions of the beams of light reflected by the drawings, while a mechanism would transport the images past the eyes at an appropriate speed.
 The pictures had to be constructed according to certain laws of physics and mathematics, including the systematic division of a movement into separate moments.
-He described the idea of persistence of vision only as the effect that made the interruptions go unnoticed.
+He described persistence of vision only as the effect that made the interruptions go unnoticed.

 The idea that the motion effects in so-called "optical toys", like the phénakisticope and the zoetrope, may be caused by images lingering on the retina was questioned in an 1868 article by William Benjamin Carpenter.
 He suggested that the illusion was "rather a mental than a retinal phenomenon".

-Early theories of persistence of vision were centered on the retina, while later theories preferred or added ideas about cognitive (brain centered) elements of motion perception.
+Early theories of persistence of vision were centered on the retina, while later theories preferred or added ideas about cognitive (brain-centered) elements of motion perception.
 Many psychological concepts of the basic principle of animation suggested that the blanks in between the images were filled in by the mind.

-Max Wertheimer proved in 1912 that test subjects did not see anything in between the two different positions in which a figure was projected by a tachistocope at frequencies that were ideal for the illusion of one figure moving from one position to the next.
+Max Wertheimer proved in 1912 that test subjects did not see anything between the two different positions in which a figure was projected by a tachistoscope at frequencies ideal for the illusion of one figure moving from one position to the next.
 He used the Greek letter φ (phi) to designate illusions of motion.
 At higher speeds, when test subjects believed to see both positions more or less simultaneously, a moving objectless phenomenon was seen between and around the projected figures.
 Wertheimer supposed this "pure phi phenomenon" was a more direct sensory experience of motion.
 The ideal animation illusion of motion across the interval between the figures was later called "beta movement".

 A visual form of memory known as iconic memory has been described as the cause of persistence of vision.
 Some scientists nowadays consider the entire theory of iconic memory a myth.

 When contrasting the theory of persistence of vision with that of phi phenomena, an understanding emerges that the eye is not a camera and does not see in frames per second.
 In other words, vision is not as simple as light registering on a medium since the brain has to make sense of the visual data the eye provides and construct a coherent picture of reality.
+Temporal integration is a critical and continuous aspect of the human visual system in general.

 Although psychologists and physiologists have rejected the relevance of the theory of retinal persistence film viewership, film academics and theorists generally have not, and it persists in citations in many classic and modern film-theory texts.

 Joseph and Barbara Anderson argue that the phi phenomenon privileges a more constructionist approach to the cinema (David Bordwell, Noël Carroll, Kirstin Thompson) whereas the persistence of vision privileges a realist approach (André Bazin, Christian Metz, Jean-Louis Baudry).